 The employees of Beeler Construction are the company's most valuable resources.
-It is the policy of Beeler Construction to provide a safe and healthful workplace for all its employees through the establishment of safety rules, procedures, and programs that are strictly and uniformly enforced at all locations and work sites.
+Our purpose: TO PROVIDE REWARDING CAREERS THROUGH OUR PASSION FOR BUILDING RELATIONSHIPS.
+We strive to live by our core values: RELATIONSHIPS AT EVERY LEVEL, DO WHAT'S RIGHT NOT WHAT'S EASY, LEAD WITH A CAN-DO ATTITUDE, COMMITTED TO EXCELLENCE.
+An integral part of living these values is providing a safe and healthful workplace for all team members through the establishment of safety rules, procedures, and programs that are strictly and uniformly enforced at all locations and work sites.
 It is also the intent of Beeler Construction to comply with all federal, state, and local safety standards, codes, and regulations.

-Chad, CEO
+Chad Beeler, COO